-Clinical trial results have been remarkable in refractory leukemias and lymphomas, leading to sustained, high rates of remission in a large percentage of treated patients.
+Clinical trial results with Axi-Cel have been remarkable in refractory leukemias and lymphomas, leading to sustained, high rates of remission in a large percentage of treated patients.

-However, treatments are not without serious risks and the manufacturing process is complicated and lengthy - two issues the FDA is taking under review.
-Side effects, which can be difficult for the patient, can be managed according to clinicians and researchers.
-But it's important to remember when thinking about risks - these patients usually have no other treatment options.
+However, treatments are not without serious risks and the manufacturing process is complicated and lengthy.
+Side effects, which can be difficult for the patient, can be managed by physicians in most cases.
+But it's important to remember when thinking about risks - these patients usually have limited or no other treatment options.

 What is KTE-C19?

-Axicabtagene ciloleucel (KTE-C19) from Kite Pharma, initially developed at the National Cancer Institute (NCI), is an anti-CD19 CAR-T therapy.
+Axicabtagene ciloleucel (KTE-C19 or Axi-Cel) from Kite Pharma, and initially developed at the National Cancer Institute (NCI), is an anti-CD19 CAR-T therapy.
 KTE-C19 is under study for various relapsed and refractory hematologic malignancies, including:

 - Aggressive B-cell non-Hodgkin lymphoma (diffuse large b-cell lymphoma, primary mediastinal b-cell lymphoma, and transformed follicular lymphoma) (ZUMA-1 trial) - this pivotal clincial trial is currently at the FDA undergoing regulatory review for approval for NHL.

 - Chronic Lymphocytic Leukemia (ZUMA-8 trial)